SajjadHm/detect-unique-persons/README.md

 #### **1. Introduction**

-This project focuses on identifying unique individuals captured in CCTV footage using facial recognition techniques.
+This project focuses on identifying unique individuals in videos using facial recognition techniques.
 The primary goal is to detect and recognize each person in the video and assign them a unique ID based on facial characteristics.
 By doing so, we can track each individual throughout the video, even if they reappear in different frames.

 #### **2. Objectives**

-- To develop an end-to-end system capable of detecting faces in CCTV videos.
+- To develop an end-to-end system capable of detecting faces in videos.
 - To extract facial embeddings and compare them to identify unique individuals.
 - To assign a unique ID to each detected person based on facial similarities.